October 18 – 26, 2026 · Pisac, Peru

 What exactly is included in the price?

-Included: All meals, accommodation (shared or private room), every ceremony and workshop, local ground transportation within the program, and full facilitator support throughout your stay.
+Included: All meals, accommodation (shared or private room), airport transportation (at given time), every ceremony and workshop, local ground transportation within the program, and full facilitator support throughout your stay.

-Not included: International flights, travel to/from Cusco, travel insurance, and personal expenses.
+Not included: International flights, travel insurance, and personal expenses.
 We strongly recommend travel insurance covering both trip cancellation and medical evacuation.

 Do I need to speak Spanish?